 Behind the scenes, a unique name is created for each demand, and used in the generated XESTT file as part of the names of roles and event groups.
 The name is based on the calls made when constructing the demand.
 For example, is the name of a demand in which non-assignment has hard cost 1 (NA=h1) and assigning a worker not from worker set 0 has soft cost 100 (NW0=s100).
-This name is returned by but this only works after NrcDemandMakeEnd(d) has been called.
+This name is returned by char NrcDemandName(NRC_DEMAND d);

-'''

 NA=h1+NW0=s100

-'''